therealexpertai/speech-2-data/README.md

 I enjoyed writing this code.
 Thanks to open source, Facebook AI, HuggingFace, and expert.ai, I have been able to get data from audio files just by using my home computer.
 And the list of potential applications I see is endless.

 ## WEB APP
-We also have the entire codebase wrapped as a web application as well built using the [Streamlit framework](https://streamlit.io/) which can be used by end users for directly uploading their audio files of different formats and download the generated transcripts or text analysis reports.
+There is even more!
+Thanks to [Prateek](https://github.com/prateekralhan) this entire flow has become a web application that can be used by end users to generate the audio file report.
 You can find the entire webapp codebase [here.](https://github.com/prateekralhan/speech-2-data-expert.ai-streamlit)

 ![demo](https://user-images.githubusercontent.com/29462447/202572086-c13b6ba8-0492-4a97-ac6c-51eb48c642c9.gif)